Helping them see what you mean

 Postwar is the creative company of writer/director S G Collins.

 Collins makes short movies to help people and organizations tell their stories.
-He's been in the business since 1981, creating marketing films, TV spots and other visual media for both small and globally active enterprises, including nonprofit and scientific groups.
+He's been in the business since 1981, creating marketing films, TV spots and other visual media for both small and globally active enterprises, including nonprofits and academic groups.

 Brief showreel of Collins' work (2:35 min).